apple/swift-log/Sources/Logging/Docs.docc/index.md

 ## Getting Started

-Use this If you are writing a cross-platform application (for example, Linux and macOS) or library, target this logging API.
+Use this package if you're writing a cross-platform application (for example, Linux and macOS) or library, and want to target this logging API.

 ### Adding the Dependency